cagix/pandoc-lecture/README.md

 Notes and Versions
 ------------------

-This project is supposed to be used with Pandoc 2.1.x.
+This project is supposed to be used with Pandoc 2.2.3 or later.

 ---